keola-dunn/vandy-menu-app/README.md

 using a combination of static data and a web scraper, however time restrictions may limit functionality to potentially entirely static data or a response containing a hyperlink.

+# Instructions:
+  1. text: choose <dining hall> <day of week>.
+The text is all lower case.
+The dining halls accepted are rand, ebi, commons, kissam, pub, towers, and highland.
+The day of the week is the fully written out day.
+  2. text: what to eat.
+The text is all lower case.
+This will present the list of dining options to the user.

 # Questions:
   1. How much do menu options influence where you eat on campus?
   2. How often do you use the campus dining website or application?